-Key Points from Review Committee: The committee recommends consolidating five departments currently in CANR and two departments currently in A&S into three "schools" with the tentative names of (1) Agriculture, Food, and Human Systems, (2) Ecology, Evolution, and Natural Resources, and (3) Biomedical Sciences.
+1. Key Points from Review Committee: The committee recommends consolidating five departments currently in CANR and two departments currently in A&S into three "schools" with the tentative names of (1) Agriculture, Food, and Human Systems, (2) Ecology, Evolution, and Natural Resources, and (3) Biomedical Sciences.
 Each school would be led by a "director", which would function in a role that is comparable to a department head.
 The three schools would be consolidated under an umbrella "Program".
 The proposal recommends that all current degree programs would be maintained within the new schools where previous academic departments align.
 It doesn't appear that any administrator is recommended for the umbrella program.
 The committee recommends that the LIFE program be administered by the Dean of the college and specifies that "teaching in LIFE would be open to any CALS faculty".
 The committee also notes that there needs to be further discussion to determine the appropriate structure, including the naming of programs.

-2. Provost's Recommendation: I applaud the committee for constructively taking on this major proposed reorganization.
+Provost's Recommendation: I applaud the committee for constructively taking on this major proposed reorganization.
 I recommend moving forward with this reorganization.
 I propose consideration of a somewhat different approach that could provide more cohesion among the various life-sciences programs.
 For example, the seven departments and the LIFE program could be formed into a department with a head.
 The department could be organized into three major divisions, each led by an associate head.
 Faculty could be allowed to align with any or all the major divisions regardless of the previous academic department.
 The LIFE director would report to the department head and collectively they would be responsible for assuring that faculty are assigned to teaching LIFE classes.
 While existing degree programs should certainly be maintained at least for the short term, there should be consideration of an umbrella "Life Sciences" undergraduate degree program with opportunities for emphasis in various subdisciplines.
-The Office of Academic Affairs will continue to work with the Dean and committees to finalize the organizational structure.
+That said, I appreciate that the proposed consolidation of these programs will require considerable thought and discussion.
+Finally, as noted above, I recommend that there should be further discussion on the merit and potential unintended consequences of consolidating life sciences academic programs in CANR.
+The discussion should lead toward a structured plan for reorganization that could include potential synergies with the College of Health Sciences.
+Deliberations and any final decision by the Provost should be completed by December 2022 with implementation no later than July 1, 2023.